parubok/multiline-label/README.md

 # multiline-label

 Java Swing component to display a plain, left-to-right text (single line or multiline).
 Allows to specify preferred wrapping width for cases when there is not enough room to display the text as a single line.
 Text with `"\n"`, `"\r\n"` or `"\r"` is displayed as multiline according to the line separators.

 Motivation: Though standard Swing provides a number of options to display multiline text (e.g. `JLabel` with HTML, read-only `JTextArea`, etc.), none of them IMHO is very convenient and straightforward.
 The goal of this component is to provide a multiline label with predictable and easily configurable behavior.

 The label implements `javax.swing.Scrollable` interface to support scrolling.
 By default, up to 20 lines will be displayed without vertical scroll bar.
 See `MultilineLabel.setPreferredViewportLineCount`.

+The `MultilineLabel` class provides a number of static methods to support text painting on components other than the `MultilineLabel`.
+For example, `MultilineLabel.calculatePreferredSize` method.

 Example:
 ```java